asiifdev/business-leads-ai-automation/README.md

 This tool helps you:
 - **Scrape business information** from Google Maps (name, address, phone, rating)
 - **Generate AI marketing content** personalized for each business
+- **Manage campaigns** through a modern web dashboard
+- **Track lead quality** with AI-powered scoring
 - **Export results** in CSV and JSON formats
 - **Create email and WhatsApp templates** automatically
+- **Monitor performance** with real-time analytics

-**Perfect for:** Digital agencies, freelance marketers, SME consultants, and business developers looking for an affordable lead generation solution.
+**Perfect for:** Digital agencies, freelance marketers, SME consultants, and business developers looking for an affordable lead generation solution with professional management tools.

 ---